Role-Based Access Control (RBAC) User Guide

 - Chronicle manages the mapping between users and groups and roles.
-There is no verification of whether the user or the group exists in the customer's IdP.

 - Use caution if the user or group ID contains special characters that, depending on the text source, might use UTF-8 encoding.
 Once you click ASSIGN, Google recommends that you verify that the new assignment has been saved correctly.

 Assigning Roles to Users and Groups

 You can change the role of an existing user or group by selecting a new role from the drop-down menu corresponding to that user or group in the ASSIGNED ROLE column.